 Code of matching data practice

-We are required by law to protect the public funds it administers.
+We are required by law to protect the public funds we administer.
 It may share information provided to it with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.
+For more information see the National Fraud Initiative privacy notice.

 The Cabinet Office appoints the auditor to audit the accounts of this authority.
 It is also responsible for carrying out data matching exercises as part of the National Fraud Initiative (NFI).